Setting fees

 - You will know whether your rate gives you sufficient profit

-- When a potential client says that your rate is too high, you know that your rate is not too high, and you can reject the project.
+- When a potential customer says that your rate is too high, you know that your rate is not too high, and you can reject the project.

 Download an Excel spreadsheet (blank-consulting-rate-calculator.xls) that uses Christopher's formula.